jaumet/Area/area-drupal/README.txt

 2. Place the entire area into your Drupal modules/ directory.

+3. (ONLY if you use PHP4: edit hte file area/lib/functions.php and uncoment the last function array_combine)

 3. Enable the Area module by navigating to: administer > modules